 022. Promotes healing of purulent wounds

-1) the presence of crushed tissues in the wound
+1) the presence of crushed tissue in the wound

 3) the presence of foreign bodies in the wound